ahojukka5/vscode-mem/README.md

 By using this script, you can ensure that the VS Code server operates reliably in environments with strict virtual memory limits.

-### Additional Considerations for GitHub Copilot
+### Additional Considerations for Memory-Intensive Extensions

-While this script addresses memory issues with the VS Code server, you may encounter additional problems when using GitHub Copilot in remote environments.
+While this script addresses memory issues with the VS Code server, you may encounter additional problems when using memory-intensive extensions, such as GitHub Copilot, in remote environments.
+These issues arise because extensions powered by large language models often consume significant memory, which can exacerbate problems in shared environments with strict memory limits.
-These issues arise because Copilot extensions are designed to run in the UI environment, and running them remotely can lead to instability.

-To overcome these problems, you can configure GitHub Copilot to run from the host by adding the following settings to `$HOME/.vscode-server/data/Machine/settings.json`:
+To mitigate these issues, you can configure such extensions to run in the local UI environment instead of the remote environment.
+For GitHub Copilot, you can add the following settings to `$HOME/.vscode-server/data/Machine/settings.json`:

 ```json
 "remote.extensionKind": {